filament-zone/filament.zone/publications/position-paper.md

 Beyond securing the network, protocols have allocated a portion of their balance sheet to bootstrap initial demand.
 Airdrops [try to reward productive behavior](https://arxiv.org/pdf/2312.02752) while avoiding being [farmed](https://www.theblock.co/post/292502/layerzero-offers-sybil-farmers-chance-to-self-report-in-the-name-of-durability), but often without success.

-Farming is a professional and most protocols don’t stand a chance.
+Farming is a professional activity and most protocols don’t stand a chance.
 Isolating productive behavior with limited data and minimal tooling against a highly incentivized adversary is a recipe for disaster.
 Additionally, whatever criteria are set will be the [source of contention](https://unchainedcrypto.com/5-reasons-e-beggars-are-not-happy-with-eigenlayers-airdrop/).
 Too broad, and the [airdrop fails to concentrate on real users](https://6thman.ventures/writing/airdrops-an-analysis-of-over-2000000-events/); too fine, and rewards become concentrated, failing to decentralize the network.
 Arbitrary criteria behind an opaque process create rifts within the community.
 When trust is broken, it’s very difficult to repair, regardless of the value of the product.

 Points systems have emerged to enhance airdrops by offering much-needed flexibility.
 Points represent a loose social contract centrally issued with ambiguous conversion criteria.
 They can be adjusted as market conditions evolve without prematurely diluting the issuer.
 However, points don't confer ownership of the protocol.
 Recipients have no say in network development or the conversion of points to tokens.
-T[hey often fail to align expectations](https://www.coindesk.com/tech/2024/05/09/eigenlayers-eigen-airdrop-might-signal-demise-of-once-popular-points/) between issuers and recipients.
+[They often fail to align expectations](https://www.coindesk.com/tech/2024/05/09/eigenlayers-eigen-airdrop-might-signal-demise-of-once-popular-points/) between issuers and recipients.
 Without a mechanism to resolve disputes, points also struggle to align the community with how the token should be distributed.

 Token distribution methods have become more social over time.
 With this shift, It’s become increasingly difficult to build consensus around what constitutes productive behavior in the systems we are building.
 For decentralized protocols to last, we must marry this social reality with technical innovation.